 With regard to the safety and quality of processed foods, appropriate refrigeration is essential for some products.
-In particular, perishable foods, such as meat and meat products or fish, are susceptible to the growth of undesirable microorganisms if not adequately refrigerated.
-Food manufacturers must therefore carry out regular microbiological tests on these products to detect pathogenic germs such as listeria, campylobacter or salmonella.
-This also involves checking the best-before dates (MHDs) and carrying out corresponding history tests.
+Perishable foods in particular, such as meat and meat products or fish, are susceptible to the growth of undesirable microorganisms if not adequately refrigerated.
+Therefore, food manufacturers must carry out scheduled microbiological tests on these products to detect pathogenic contaminants such as listeria, campylobacter or salmonella.
+This also involves testing the accuracy of best-before dates (BBDs) by carrying out corresponding shelf-life tests.

 Correct and consistent refrigeration of food also plays an important role in online retailing.
 Learn more about Food E-commerce with a safe cold chain according to DIN SPEC 91360.